collinsduzzy/collinsduzzy/README.md

 ### I'm currently maintaining

+* [Halibiz Industries](https://www.halibizindustries.com) - A consumer goods industry in Abuja, Nigeria.

-* [Msmart Skill Center](https://www.msmartskillcenter.com) - A website for a training/skill-acquisition startup in Abuja, Nigeria.
+* [Msmart Skill Center](https://www.msmartskillcenter.com) - A training/skill-acquisition startup in Abuja, Nigeria.

 ### This year, I'll be focusing on three things:

-* A popular JavaScript framework known as React
-* Create UI concepts & design systems with TailwindCSS
+* Creating UI concepts & design systems with TailwindCSS
+* Learning PHP
-* Freelancing
+* DevRel

 ### You can reach me on